-You can find the full transcript for this episode at the bottom of this page
+You can find a link to the full transcript for this episode HERE.

 This week on the show I’m introducing you to Mike Buonaiuto, exited founder and author of the recently released book, Founder Therapy, which was born out of his own experience with burnout and the healing journey that followed.
 This book aims to help founders, and other leaders, how to make an impact without burning out or damaging your mental health along the way.